 Initially, the government stationed midwife nurses from England in Inuit communities.
 These nurses would attend home births only upon invitation and collaborated with Inuit midwives.
 Later on, women were invited to give birth at the nursing station with Inuit midwives to assist in the birthing process.
 But eventually, their presence was no longer welcomed.
 Home births and Inuit midwifery were actively discouraged and in some cases, Inuit midwives were threatened with legal action if they practiced within a private home.

 In addition, medical authorities began evacuating women considered high risk to hospitals.
 This evolved into the present practice whereby almost all Inuit women give birth in hospitals far away from home.
-In Nunavik, taking birth out of the community is also seen as symbolic of disrespect, neglect and a colonialist approach to health care in indigenous communities.
+In Nunavik, taking birth out of the community is also seen as symbolic of disrespect, neglect and a colonialist approach to health care in Indigenous communities.
 Pauktuutit has been active in lobbying with Inuit women for community-based childbirth.
-It has also started the task of documenting traditional midwifery practices to help salvage the vast knowledge of elders before it disappears.
+It has also documented traditional midwifery practices to help salvage the vast knowledge of elders before it disappears.

 The organization has been entrusted with a historically significant body of knowledge about traditional Inuit practices related to pregnancy, childbirth, and midwifery through a research project undertaken in 1992/93.
 This body of knowledge includes traditional Inuit knowledge related to prenatal care and nutrition gathered from 75 open-ended interviews with traditional midwives across the Arctic.
 The return to midwifery is gaining momentum across Canada and in the North as an alternative to medical intervention.
 With increases in demand, and its demonstrated cost-effectiveness, acceptance and regulation, midwifery is occurring on a province-by-province basis.